freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/computer-hardware/cooling/index.md

 ## Environmental Considerations

 * Keep it clean - Dust can clog up fans, heat sinks and act an an insulating layer trapping heat.
 Use compressed air to keep the dust out of the internal cavity.
-Maintenance of liguid cooling should be considered as well, many forms of liquid cooling require incremented flushings to keep the tubes clean.
+Maintenance of liquid cooling systems should be considered as well.
+Many forms of liquid cooling require incremental flushings to keep the tubes clean.
 * Case Covers - Contrary to what you read on the internet, keeping the case covers on the computer aids cooling.
 Absence of the case covers disrupts air flow and can actually increase the heat inside the case.
 Room ventilation - Locate the computer where it is neutral to the rooms environmental registers.
 Keep the computer away from room heaters or vents at all times.
 * Room placement - Locate the computer away from windows or areas of strong sunlight exposure.
 Placement in closets can also provide challenges to cooling.
 It is recommended to keep the computer away from any carpet-like material, which can easily bring dust into the computer.